Configuring BlueBubbles as a Service

 WantedBy=multi-user.target

-It's recommended that you replace the value of ExecStart with the script you made in Step 11 of the Configuring BlueBubbles in a container with Docker-OSX guide.
-If you do choose to paste the above code block into your new systemd service file, you will at least need to replace $PWD (in the -v options) with the full path to your Docker OSX virtual disks.
+It's recommended that you replace the value of `ExecStart` with the script you made in Step 11 of the *Configuring BlueBubbles in a container with Docker-OSX* guide.
+If you do choose to paste the above code block into your new systemd service file, you will at least need to replace `$PWD` (in the `-v` options) with the full path to your Docker OSX virtual disks.

 Alternatively, it is possible to point to the script file you saved.
-In that case, replace the ExecStart line with this instead:
+In that case, replace the `ExecStart` line with this instead:

 ExecStart=/usr/bin/sh /absolute/path/to/your/script.sh

-NOTE: If using podman, replace docker.service with podman.service and the docker run command with podman run.
+NOTE: If using podman, replace `docker.service` with `podman.service` and the `docker run` command with `podman run`.

-3. Reload the systemd daemons:
+&#x20; 3\.
+Reload the systemd daemons:

 sudo systemctl daemon-reload

-4. Enable the service to start it at boot, and activate it now:
+&#x20; 4\.
+Enable the service to start it at boot, and activate it now:

 sudo systemctl enable --now bluebubbles.service